Chapter Two: 2007

 The analysis showed that the Stasi files commission (BStU) had secretively employed at least 79 former Stasi members, and German government investigations (including investigations of Stasi support for terrorist groups) had been corrupted as a result.
 The BStU had actively hindered the report investigators and refused them access to files.
 The agency’s internal security services were dominated by former Stasi staff, who remained hostile to former East German civil-rights activists.

 Following public outcry over the leaked report, the German Parliament investigated the BStU and eventually merged it with the national archives.
-Former Stasi officers were forbidden from entering the Stasi Archives by themselves.
+Former Stasi officers were forbidden from ever again entering the Stasi Archives by themselves.

 On 7 October 2007 Julian Assange published an article titled On the take and loving it: Academic recipients of the U.S. intelligence budget..